Ronald Firbank: Career

+Personal life and death

+Firbank was openly gay and chronically shy, and was an enthusiastic consumer of alcohol and cannabis.
+Firbank was also a Roman Catholic, having converted in 1907.

+Firbank died on 21 May 1926 from lung disease while in Rome.
+He was 40 years old.
+He is buried in the Campo Verano cemetery.

 Critical reception

-Playwright Joe Orton was an admirer of Firbank's works, calling him "the only impressionist in the English novel" and "the source."
+The playwright Joe Orton was an admirer of Firbank's works, calling him "the only impressionist in the English novel" and "the source."
 He added that although he enjoyed several of Firbank's novels, he described his own writing as containing a greater vivid personal imagination when compared with Firbank's.

 His novels have been championed by many English novelists including E. M. Forster, Evelyn Waugh, Alan Hollinghurst and Simon Raven.
 The poet W. H. Auden praised him highly in a radio broadcast on the BBC Third Programme in June 1961 (the text of the broadcast was published in The Listener of 8 June 1961).
 Susan Sontag named his novels as part of "the canon of camp" in her 1964 essay "Notes on 'Camp'".

 In her 1973 critical biography, Prancing Novelist, Brigid Brophy examines Firbank's cult of Oscar Wilde.

 Angela Carter created a radio play inspired by the life of Firbank called A Self-Made Man which was first broadcast on Radio 3 in 1984.

 Steven Moore records Firbank's critical reception up to 1995 in his Ronald Firbank: An Annotated Bibliography of Secondary Materials (Dalkey Archive Press, 1996).

-In Alan Hollinghurst's novel The Swimming Pool Library Firbank's work and life are central themes.
+In Alan Hollinghurst's novel The Swimming Pool Library, Firbank's work and life are central themes.